Michigan Matters: NFL Official Sarah Thomas On Super Bowl, Flint’s Claressa Shields On Dominating Women’s Boxing

 Thomas also talked about the off season and how she is hoping to inspire girls and boys to achieve their dreams.

-And Claressa Shields, the two-time Olympic Gold Medalist in Women’s Boxing, who has three World titles, talked with Cain about her world titles and what she is planning next.READ MORE: Michigan Lottery Results For Thursday, March 18, 2021
+And Claressa Shields, the two-time Olympic Gold Medalist in Women’s Boxing, who has three World titles, talked with Cain about her world titles and what she is planning next.READ MORE: Chip Shortage Forces Ford To Build Trucks Without Computers

 Shields is dominating Women’s Boxing as she just won over Canada’s Marie-Eve Dicaire in the Junior Middleweight Title unification bout held as a pay-for-view event in Flint a week ago.
 It was the first event to feature all female boxers.